 Protecting your elderly parents' money can be a significant help to them, both financially and emotionally.
-You don't have to be a financial expert to help them.
+You don't have to be a financial expert to help with a senior parents' finances.
 You just need to know what questions to ask and what actions to take.

 Five Steps to Protecting Your Elderly Parents' Money